Spintronics for image recognition: performance benchmarking via data-driven simulations: Methods

-Each vector $\mathbf{x}'$ is then encoded in a random space of dimension $N_\theta$ using a multiplication with a random mask $\mathbf{M}$ whose elements are uniformly distributed in the [$-1$;$1$] interval (\eq\ref{eq:masking}).
-Note that $\mathbf{M}$ is fixed for the whole training and inference phases.
-The parameter $N_\theta$ represents the number of nonlinear units in the reservoir layer.
+Each sample $\mathbf{x}'$ is then projected into a space of dimension $N_\theta >> 44$ using a random matrix $\mathbf{M}$ whose elements are drawn from $U(-1, 1)$ (\eq\ref{eq:masking}).
+Note that $\mathbf{M}$ is defined only once and stays fixed for the whole training and inference phases.
+More pragmatically, this operation corresponds to propagating the data into a hidden layer of $N_\theta$ nodes with random weights (orange part in \fig\ref{fig:elm}).